Skip to main content

 Multiple fingerprints of JARs can be onboarded to allow different logic to be used.

-Both approach have the benefits and downsides.
-Below is a quick overview of the things to look out for when deciding which option is best for your use case.
+Both approaches have benefits and downsides.
+Below is an overview of what to consider when deciding which option is best for your use case.

 CertificateFingerprint